cta-observatory/ctapipe_io_magic/README.md

         ...some processing...
 ```

 With more recent versions of *ctapipe*, only one file at a time can be read.
-This means that in the case of MAGIC calibrated files,
-data is loaded subrun by subrun.
-No matching of the events is performed at this level (if stereo data).
+However, by default if a subrun of calibrated data is given as input, `MAGICEventSource` will read the events from all the subruns from the run to which the data file belongs.
+To suppress this behavior, set `process_run=False` No matching of the events is performed at this level (if stereo data).

 By default, assuming a calibrated file as input, the event generator will generate:
 -   if real data taken in stereo mode, cosmic events (trigger pattern = 128) from the corresponding telescope